oils-for-unix/oils/doc/json.md

 </div>

 The `json` **builtin** has `read` and `write` subcommands, which convert between text and data structures in memory.
-Oil's data structures are like those in Python and JavaScript, so this correspondence is natural.
+YSH data structures are like those in Python and JavaScript, so this correspondence is natural.

 ## `json read` parses from `stdin`